gawainb/curly-spork/CONTRIBUTING.md

 ## Report bugs

-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/creativeplatform/creative-tv/issues); it's that easy!
+We use an issue board to track public bugs.
+Report a bug by [opening a new issue](https://feedback.creativeplatform.xyz/crtv), it's that easy!

 ## Write bug reports with detail, and background